jrbayguade/jrbayguade/README.md

 - Occasionally participate in Kaggle competitions or other public data challenges.

 ## 🚀 Interests
+- Statistics, Linear Algebra (and yeah why not, math in general)
 - Artificial Intelligence
 - Machine Learning
 - Predictive Analytics